Finite Type Invariants of w-Knotted Objects II: Tangles, Foams and the Kashiwara-Vergne Problem: Introduction

-\summarytangles{In Sec.~\ref{subsec:vw-tangles} we introduce v-tangles and w-tangles, the obvious v- and w- counterparts of the standard knot-theoretic notion of ``tangles'', and briefly discuss their finite type invariants and their associated spaces of ``arrow diagrams'', $\calA^v(\uparrow_n)$ and $\calA^w(\uparrow_n)$.
+\summarytangles{In Sec.~\ref{subsec:vw-tangles} we introduce v-tangles and w-tangles, the v- and w- counterparts of the standard knot-theoretic notion of ``tangles'', and briefly discuss their finite type invariants and their associated spaces of ``arrow diagrams'', $\calA^v(\uparrow_n)$ and $\calA^w(\uparrow_n)$.
 We then construct a homomorphic expansion $Z$, or a ``well-behaved'' universal finite type invariant for w-tangles.
 The only algebraic tool we need to use is $\exp(a):=\sum a^n/n!$ (Sec.~\ref{subsec:vw-tangles} is in fact a routine extension of parts of \cite[Section~\ref{1-sec:w-knots}]{Bar-NatanDancso:WKO1}).
 In Sec.~\ref{subsec:ATSpaces} we show that $\calA^w(\uparrow_n)\cong\calU(\fraka_n\oplus\tder_n\ltimes\attr_n)$, where $\fraka_n$ is an Abelian algebra of rank $n$ and where $\tder_n$ and $\attr_n$, two of the primary spaces used by Alekseev and Torossian~\cite{AlekseevTorossian:KashiwaraVergne}, have simple descriptions in terms of cyclic words and free Lie algebras.
-We also show that some functionals studied in~\cite{AlekseevTorossian:KashiwaraVergne}, $\divop$ and $j$, have a natural interpretation in our language.
-In~\ref{subsec:sder} we discuss a subclass of w-tangles called ``special'' w-tangles, and relate them by similar means to Alekseev and Torossian's $\sder_n$ and to ``tree level'' ordinary Vassiliev theory.
-Some conventions are described in Sec.~\ref{subsec:TangleTopology} and the uniqueness of $Z$ is studied in Sec.~\ref{subsec:UniquenessForTangles}.}
+We also show that some functionals studied in~\cite{AlekseevTorossian:KashiwaraVergne}, $\divop$ and $j$, have natural interpretations in our language.
+In Section~\ref{subsec:sder} we discuss a subclass of w-tangles called ``special'' w-tangles, and relate them by similar means to Alekseev and Torossian's $\sder_n$ and to ``tree level'' ordinary Vassiliev theory.
+A local topological interpretation is described in Sec.~\ref{subsec:TangleTopology} and the uniqueness of $Z$ is studied in Sec.~\ref{subsec:UniquenessForTangles}.}

 \summaryfoams{In this section we add ``foam vertices'' to w-tangles (and a few lesser things as well) and ask the same questions we asked before; primarily, ``is there a homomorphic expansion?''.
-As we shall see, in the current context this question is equivalent to the Alekseev-Torossian~\cite{AlekseevTorossian:KashiwaraVergne} version of the Kashiwara-Vergne~\cite{KashiwaraVergne:Conjecture} problem and explains the relationship between these topics and Drinfel'd's theory of associators.}
+As we shall see, in the current context this question is equivalent to the Alekseev-Torossian~\cite{AlekseevTorossian:KashiwaraVergne} version of the Kashiwara-Vergne~\cite{KashiwaraVergne:Conjecture} problem and explains the relationship between these topics and Drinfel'd's theory of associators.
+This section was corrected and improved post-publication: see Section~\ref{subsec:Corr} and \cite{Bar-NatanDancso:WKO2Corr}.}